apla/jquery-svgtouch/README.md

 The support is provided as is, without any guarantee.

+### Features

+* Touch panning
+* Multi-Touch zooming (using two figer pinch to zoom gesture)

+Thanks to great Andrea's code all touch and mouse events can be fired interchangeably.
+Handling these events is stateless - we are not storing current position or scale paramaters in temporary variables.

 ### Test

 If you don't have a multi-touch device but you have a one of recent MacBook notebooks you can use a trackpad in your computer to emulate multi-touch events.
 For details, read bottom of [this][] article.